phwl/elec3607-lab/labs/lab3-tayloe/README.md

 The initial simulation provided is for a simulation at 1 MHz.
 WSPR transmits a 4-FSK message.
 Change the simulation so fc=7.0386 MHz and FRQ will step from 7.04010 MHz over the exact range of values of a legal WSPR transmission (i.e. 4-FSK with a 1.4648 Hz tone separation).
 Make an fft plot of I_out and n005 similar to the one above.
 Explain the changes you made in your lab book.
 Note that I have had issues with LTSpice on the M1 Mac crashing but found that I could get it to work by changing the ```.step param FRQ``` command.

 ### Part 4 - Tayloe Detector (35%)
-Now measure the mixer of the Tayloe detector on your PCB using a waveform generator and oscilloscope.
-Include screen shots and show that it can downconvert an input to the appropriate output frequency at I_out and Q_out.
+Now measure the mixer of the Tayloe detector on your PCB using a waveform generator and oscilloscope and confirm that it can perform downconversion.
+Describe the expected behaviour in your lab book and include screen shots to demonstrate that it was achieved.